-(c) Component means that part of a single-donor's blood separated by physical or mechanical means.
+(c) Blood component means a product containing a part of human blood separated by physical or mechanical means.

 (d) Plasma for further manufacturing means that liquid portion of blood separated and used as material to prepare another product.

 (e) Plasmapheresis means the procedure in which blood is removed from the donor, the plasma is separated from the formed elements and at least the red blood cells are returned to the donor.